Cross-country skiing: Terminology

 In contrast, alpine skiing is referred to as stå på ski (literally "stand on skis").

-Fridtjov Nansen, describes the crossing of Greenland as På ski over Grønland, literally "On skis across Greenland", while the English edition of the report was titled, The first crossing of Greenland.
+Fridtjof Nansen, describes the crossing of Greenland as På ski over Grønland, literally "On skis across Greenland", while the English edition of the report was titled, The first crossing of Greenland.
 Nansen referred to the activity of traversing snow on skis as skilöbning (he used the term also in the English translation), which may be translated as ski running.
 Nansen used skilöbning, regarding all forms of skiing, but noted that ski jumping is purely a competitive sport and not for amateurs.
 He further noted that in some competitions the skier "is also required to show his skill in turning his ski to one side or the other within given marks" at full speed on a steep hill.
 Nansen regarded these forms (i.e., jumping and slalom) as "special arts", and believed that the most important branch of skiing was travel "in an ordinary way across the country".
 In Germany, Nansen's Greenland report was published as Auf Schneeschuhen durch Grönland (literally "On snowshoes through Greenland").
 The German term, Schneeschuh, was supplanted by the borrowed Norwegian word, Ski, in the late 19th century.
 The Norwegian encyclopedia of sports also uses the term, skiløping, (literally "ski running") for all forms of skiing.
 Around 1900 the word Skilaufen was used in German in the same sense as skiløping.